 Five Points

-If you’re looking for beautiful vintage homes just minutes north of downtown, Five Points is one of the best areas in Raleigh for your family.
-Though these century-old Raleigh neighborhoods have their own unique charms, they share shaded, walkable streets and local shops for families in Raleigh to explore.
-Nestled in the west side of Five Points, the well-known Hayes Barton offers residents bungalows and Tudor-style homes next to huge Colonial estates.
-The northern micro-neighborhood Bloomsbury blends the Queen Anne style with Craftsman homes, while Roanoke Park is dotted with modest triple A-frame cottages in the south.
+If you’re looking for a Raleigh neighborhood just minutes north of downtown, Five Points is one of the best places to rent a home in Raleigh!
+Though the century-old Raleigh neighborhoods that come together to make up Five Points have their unique charms—they share shaded, walkable streets and local shops and restaurants for families to explore.
+Nestled on the west side of Five Points, the well-known Hayes Barton offers residents bungalows and Tudor-style homes next to huge Colonial estates.
+The northern micro-neighborhood Bloomsbury blends the Queen Anne style with Craftsman homes, while Roanoke Park is dotted with modest triple A-frame cottages and townhomes in the south.

 Things to Do in Five Points